mohd497/nimble3_test/README.md

 ## Nimbl3 Search
-This project will extract large amounts of data from the Google search results page and generate report.
+This project will extract data from google search page having specific keywords.
+Generate a report showing counts of various links and url of those links.

 ### System dependencies
 * Ruby 2.3.1